 Beekeepers have many choices when it comes to their hives and equipment.
-There are numerous types of hive in common usage today and each of these has multiple configuration options.
-To the new beekeeper all this choice can seem a little overwhelming.
+There are numerous types of hives in common usage today and each of these has multiple configuration options.
+To the new beekeeper, all this choice can seem a little overwhelming.

 That is our plan in Your Beehive, namely to walk you through this maze of choices and the relevant terminology, in a way that positions you well to make the choices appropriate to you.

 And that is an important point – any discussion of beekeeping equipment, tools, clothing and more cannot be complete outside the context of your own ambitions and objectives in beekeeping.
 Our approach is to educate you on these important choices, to the point where you can apply the right context, namely you!

 If anyone tells you what you need to purchase without first asking you about your objectives, walk away!
 That context is essential for any beekeeper.
 Similarly, without knowing a little about you and what you want from your beekeeping, no-one can ever answer the question “What is the best type of beehive?”.

 By the end of this course you will know about the Langstroth, Warre and Top Bar hives.
 You will have an opinion on the use (or non-use) of foundation.
 And as a beekeeper, there’s a good chance it will be a strong opinion!

 We will also cover the big day – that special moment when you obtain your first bees and place them in your first hive.
 Beyond the essential decision of where to obtain your bees (and, yes, you have multiple choices here too!), we will cover the placement of the hive, how to transfer the bees to your hive and move in to the important topic of the hive inspection.

 You might think your head will spin at the end of all this.
 All you need is a place to put your bees in a hive, right?!!!

 Thankfully, our structured and calm approach walks you through this sea of “beekeeping stuff”.
 You will find this fun, interesting and very informative.